GTA5TunersGenZ/GTA5TunersScript/README.md

 [=============================(CHANGE LOG)==================================]<br><br>

-[More change log information can be found at the "Original Link Location:" location listed above.]<br><br>
+[More change log information can be found at the "O(<a href="https://www.unknowncheats.me/forum/grand-theft-auto-v/474288-gtatunersscriptgenz-3-0-1-57-final-cut.html#post3273389">Original Thread Location</a>)" location listed above.]<br><br>

 - (v3.6) Many updates and fixes, you can use WinMerge to compare (v3.5 to v3.6) to see the major updates applied!
 - (v3.6) Major backend updated for "Control Center" and "Quick Car".
 Code was modified heavily for speed/accuracy.